N4SK4R/NASKAR/README.md

 ![OS](docs/os.gif)

-`make vbox` to run the .vdi file on vbox
+`make vbox` to run the .vdi file on vbox virtual machine

 `sudo dd if=os.img of=/dev/sdc bs=512` for legacy boot on REAL HARDWARE